caraya/xml-workflow/Introduction.md

 status: draft
 ---

-# XML workflows: From XML to PDF and how to get there

-One of the biggest limitations of markup languages, in my opinion, is how limiting they are.
+One of the biggest limitations of markup languages, in my opinion, is how confining they are.
 Even large vocabularies like [Docbook](http://docbook.org) are limited in what they can do out of the box.
 HTML4 is non-extensible and HTML5 is limited in how you can extend it (web components are the only way to extend HTML5 I'm aware of that doesn't require an update to the HTML specification.)

 By creating our own markup vocabulary we can be as expressive as we need to be without adding additional complexity for writers and users and without adding unecessary complexity for the developers building the tools to interact with the markup.